-The Partnership for College and Career Success (PCCS) program gives you a chance to start working on a professional certificate or associate's degree while you're still in high school.
-Statistically speaking, that means your job (and salary) prospects will be better when you graduate, plus, depending on the program, a lot of the classes are at no cost to you while you're still a student!
+The Partnership for College and Career Success (PCCS) program (formerly known as Tech Prep) gives you a chance to start working on a professional certificate or associate's degree while you're still in high school.
+Statistically speaking, that means your job (and salary) prospects will be better when you graduate.
+Plus, depending on the program, a lot of the classes are at no cost to you while you're still a student!

-Courses are taught at your high school, and the credit you earn is "saved" or banked for you at MCC.
-Credit is awarded after you successfully complete additional coursework at MCC.
+These courses are taught at your high school, and the credit you earn is "saved" or banked for you at MCC.
+You're awarded credit after you successfully complete additional coursework at MCC.

 - Automotive Technology